archlinux/arch-boxes/README.md

 * `memory`: this specifies the size of the RAM in bytes.
 * `cpus`: this specifies the number of cores for your VM.
 * `headless`: this sets GUI on or off.
-* `atlas_token`: here you can specify the atlas token for uploading your box to the vagrantcloud.
-If you don't have any atlas token you can ignore this variable.
-But then don't be suprised when the process fails.
-The boxes are build, they just haven't been uploaded.
+* `vagrant_cloud_token`: here you can specify the vagrant cloud token for uploading your box to the vagrantcloud.
+If you don't have a vagrant cloud token you can ignore this variable.
+Without a token the boxes will be built, but the upload step step will fail.
 * `write_zeroes`: this variable is empty. if you set any string in this variable it will fill the box with zeros to reduce the size. **DO NOT use this if you are running a SSD.
 It will harm your SSDs lifetime**